 Improves Lactation – Fennel seeds contain a compound called anethole, which is said to help increase milk secretion in women.
 This is particularly helpful for lactating women to maintain a good flow of milk during breastfeeding.

-Helps Maintain Healthy Body Fat – Fennel is excellent for combating obesity as it suppresses the appetite and creates a feeling of fullness.
-Drinking Fennel seed water or fennel tea help to flush out toxins and excess fluid from the body as it works as a diuretic ( frequent urination).
+Helps Maintain Healthy Body Fat and Lose Weight – Fennel is excellent for combating obesity as it suppresses the appetite and creates a feeling of fullness.
+Drinking fennel seed water or fennel tea helps to flush out toxins and excess fluid from the body as it works as a diuretic ( frequent urination).

 An Instant Breath Freshener – Just like chewing on a chewing gum, munching on fennel seeds or aniseed instantly freshens breath and disguises bad oral odours.
 The antimicrobial properties of the seeds fight germs that cause bad breath.